boschrexroth/ctrlx-automation-sdk/doc/dotnet.md

 + Choose Run -> __.NET Core Launch (console)__.
 + Press the green  __Play__ button.

-### Debug snap on ctrlXVirtual
+### Debug snap on ctrlX CORE<sup>virtual</sup>

 + Click on Terminal -> __Run Task__.
 + Choose any Task __make snap amd64__.
-+ Install snap on ctrlXVirtual via ctrlX web interface
++ Install snap on ctrlX CORE<sup>virtual</sup> via ctrlX web interface
 + For debugging snaps see [here](https://snapcraft.io/docs/debug-snaps)

-### Debug snap on ctrlX
+### Debug snap on ctrlX CORE

 + Click on Terminal -> __Run Task__.
 + Choose any Task __make snap arm64__.
-+ Install snap on ctrlX via ctrlX web interface
++ Install snap on ctrlX CORE via ctrlX web interface
 + For debugging snaps see [here](https://snapcraft.io/docs/debug-snaps)

 Now you're ready to code .NET on ctrlX!

 Please open any sample directory in WSL using the Remote Explorer and see documentations how to

 ## Best Practise